Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A braided interpretation of crossed products

-\begin{remark} Forgetting the~$B$ (or~$A$) part of the structure and taking as~$C$ a left (respectively, right) $H$-comodule, one obtains rank~$2$ braided systems.
-This gives a ``braided'' treatment of (a generalized version of) left/right {\textit{crossed (or smash) products}} $A\#H:= A \underset{\xi}{\otimes} H$ and $H\#B:= H \underset{\xi}{\otimes} B$. \end{remark}
+Further, forgetting the~$B$ (or~$A$) part of the structure and taking as~$C$ a left (respectively, right) $H$-comodule, one obtains rank~$2$ braided systems.
+This gives a braided treatment of (a generalized version of) left / right {\emph{crossed (or smash) products}} $A\#H:= A {\otimes_{\xi}} H$ and $H\#B:= H {\otimes_{\xi}} B$.

-We have thus obtained a conceptual proof of the associativity of $A\gsm C\gtl B$ and of the category equivalence~\eqref{eqn:SmashModCat}, otherwise very technical.

-\begin{remark} If~$H$ is a Hopf algebra with an invertible antipode~$s$, then all the~$\xi$ are invertible:
+If~$H$ has an invertible antipode~$s$, then all the~$\xi$ are invertible: